GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/primitive_darkCorrect.rst

 ***********
 This primitive applies a dark correction to a set of one or more observed frames.
 The image values of the specified dark frame(s) are subtracted from the observed frame(s), in order to remove the unwanted dark current.
-If no dark is provided then the calibration database is queried.

 Implementations
 ***************